Rev Pauline Stewart

 Rev Stanley Stewart

-Vivian has started to work for the Church and Community Centre in 2005.
-She started as a PA to Rev Pauline Stewart for 3 years then became the Accounting person for the Centre a position she still currently holds.
+Vivian started working for the Church and Community Centre in 2005.
+She started as a PA to Rev Pauline Stewart for 3 years then became the Accounting person for the Centre, a position she still currently holds.
 Vivian is originally from Taiwan and has been living in NZ for over 23 years.
 She had a degree in International Trading and obtained a diploma in Accounting at AUT.

 Before coming to St Heliers she was a Lecturer at The University of Psychology and Legal Expertise for 5 years.